Frequently Asked Questions

 How do I apply for a Community Land Trust home?

-How is the priority order for housing allocation decided?
+How is the priority housing allocation decided?

 Applicants will be allocated houses based on the eligibility criteria set out in the Local Lettings Policy as agreed with Arun District Council and our Registered Provider Aster.